Head-To-Head Comparison: Krispy Kreme (NASDAQ:DNUT) vs. DAVIDsTEA (NASDAQ:DTEA)

-Krispy Kreme (NASDAQ:DNUT) and DAVIDsTEA (NASDAQ:DTEA) are both consumer staples companies, but which is the superior business?
-We will compare the two companies based on the strength of their profitability, dividends, earnings, risk, analyst recommendations, valuation and institutional ownership.
+Krispy Kreme (NASDAQ:DNUT) and DAVIDsTEA (NASDAQ:DTEA) are both consumer staples companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, valuation, risk, profitability, analyst recommendations and dividends.

-This table compares Krispy Kreme and DAVIDsTEA’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Krispy Kreme and DAVIDsTEA’s top-line revenue, earnings per share and valuation.

 |Gross Revenue